Sometime back, I lived in a building with a silly elevator.

 Recruit participants representative of your users

 First off, make sure that the participants you recruit are representatives of your existing and potential users.
-Slack here and you skew the purpose of your research.
-Wizeline’s Senior UX Designer, Elba Ornelas, advises you to look at your user personas to drill down to the exact participants you need. “[Personas] outline the main user profile that your product may be targeted for,” says Ornelas.
-“Bear special attention to the type of behaviors you are seeking to fulfill.”
+Elba Ornelas, Product Designer at League, advises you to look at your user personas to drill down to the exact participants you need.

 Conducting screening interviews is one way to ensure you recruit the right participants.
-To make your screen interviews a success, avoid asking leading questions that instruct a person to answer in a specific way.
+To make your user interviews a success, avoid asking leading questions that instruct a person to answer in a specific way.

 Tip 💡